 Age-related cognitive decline is incredibly common, and this is one issue almost every senior will face at some point.
 While mild cognitive impairment is a natural part of the aging process, a wide variety of external factors can negatively impact a senior’s intellectual abilities as well.
 Luckily, older adults can do quite a bit to boost their cognitive health and emotional wellbeing as they navigate their way through the golden years.

 A senior’s cognitive capacity decreases with age, resulting in a few different symptoms, such as forgetfulness and reduced problem-solving abilities.
 Various studies have been carried out on age-related cognitive decline, and many experts believe it’s usually the result of oxidative stress.
 Over the years, free radicals continuously damage the brain cells, and there may come a time when the body can no longer repair the damage.
 Some doctors also believe hormonal changes play a role in cognitive decline.

 Other Factors to Consider

 It should come as no surprise that a variety of different factors can impact a senior’s intellectual abilities.
 Some of the biggest risk factors for sudden cognitive decline include old brain injuries, substance abuse, a sedentary lifestyle, and suboptimal nutrition.
 Many aging adults also develop neurodegenerative disorders such as Alzheimer’s disease and vascular dementia.
 All of those different variables can affect cognitive abilities and mental acuity in the senior years.
-When they’re looking for trustworthy home care, Lemon Grove families should seek out providers that offer specialized care for aging adults with cognitive limitations.
+When they’re looking for trustworthy home care, San Diego families should seek out providers that offer specialized care for aging adults with cognitive limitations.

 Common Symptoms of Serious Cognitive Disorders